 Further, the policies of the Reserve Bank of India may change from time to time which may limit our ability to hedge our foreign currency exposures adequately.
-In addition, a high-level committee appointed by the Reserve Bank of India had recommended that India move to increased capital account convertibility over the next few years, and proposed a framework for such increased convertibility.
+In addition, a high-level committee appointed by the Reserve Bank of India recommended that India move to increased capital account convertibility over the next few years and proposed a framework for such increased convertibility.
 Full or increased capital account convertibility, if introduced, could result in increased volatility in the fluctuations of exchange rates between the rupee and foreign currencies.

-During the nine months ended December 31, 2009, we derived 26.8% of our revenues in currencies other than the U.S. dollar including 9.4%, 7.2% and 5.8% of our revenues in United Kingdom Pound Sterling, Euro and Australian dollars, respectively.
-During the nine months ended December 31, 2009, the U.S. dollar depreciated against a majority of the currencies in which we transact business, with the U.S. dollar depreciated against a majority of the currencies in which we transact impacted our reported revenues for the nine months ended December 31, 2009, and may adversely impact our reported revenues in future periods.
+During the three months ended June 30, 2010, we derived 25.2% of our revenues in currencies other than the U.S. dollar including 6.8%, 6.0% and 5.7% of our revenues in United Kingdom Pound Sterling, Euro and Australian dollars, respectively.
+During the three months ended June 30, 2010, a majority of the currencies in which we transact business depreciated against the U.S. dollar, with the United Kingdom Pound Sterling and Euro depreciating by 5.7% and 8.0% respectively.
+These cross currency fluctuations adversely impacted our reported revenues for the three months ended June 30, 2010 and may adversely impact our reported revenues in future periods.

-Fluctuations in the exchange rate between the rupee and the U.S. dollar will also affect the dollar conversion by Deutsche Bank Trust Company Americas, the Depositary with respect to our ADSs, of any cash dividends paid in rupees on the equity shares represented by the ADSs.
-In addition, these fluctuations will affect the dollar equivalent of the rupee price of equity shares on the Indian stock exchanges and, as a result, the prices of our ADSs in the United States, as well as the dollar value of the proceeds a holder would receive upon the sale in India of any equity shares withdrawn from the Depositary under the Depositary Agreement.
-Holders may not be able to convert rupee proceeds into dollars or any other currency, and there is no guarantee of the rate at which any such conversion will occur, if at all.
+Fluctuations in the exchange rate between the Indian rupee and the U.S. dollar will also affect the dollar conversion by Deutsche Bank Trust Company Americas, the Depositary with respect to our ADSs, of any cash dividends paid in Indian rupees on the equity shares represented by the ADSs.
+In addition, these fluctuations will affect the U.S. dollar equivalent of the Indian rupee price of equity shares on the Indian stock exchanges and, as a result, the prices of our ADSs in the United States, as well as the U.S. dollar value of the proceeds a holder would receive upon the sale in India of any equity shares withdrawn from the Depositary under the Depositary Agreement.
+Holders may not be able to convert Indian rupee proceeds into U.S. dollars or any other currency, and there is no guarantee of the rate at which any such conversion will occur, if at all.